stjude/RNAIndel/README.md

 Users can [train](./docs/training) RNAIndel with their own training set.

 ### Filter false positives
-RNAIndel supports [custom filtering](./docs/filtering) to refine the predicted result.
+RNAIndel supports [custom filtering](./docs/filtering) to refine the predicted results.

 ## Limitations
 1. RNAIndel does not perform well for samples with microsatellite instability such as colon adenocarcinoma hypermutated subtype.